yieldprotocol/docs/docs/FAQ.md

 ## Providing Liquidity

+### What's the difference between pool and lend?
+You lend at a fixed rate.
+When you pool, you provide liquidity for both borrowing and lending.
+The returns to pooling depends on the fees earned by the pool and the path taken by interest rates.

 ### Why would I want to be a Liquidity Provider?
 To earn fees from users trading between fyDai and Dai.
 Traditionally, providing liquidity has provided good returns compared to other ways to get passive returns.

 ### Why would an LP want to supply liquidity instead of supplying it to Compound, Curve, Uniswap, etc.?
 The automated liquidity pools the Yield App permit users to earn fees like other available liquidity pools, without risk of impermanent loss if liquidity is provided to maturity.

-### Is there any LP incentive/gov token?
+### Is there any incentive or reward for liquidity providers besides trading fees?
-There are no governance tokens for Yield, and therefore, no yield farming incentives.
+There are no yield farming incentives or other token rewards in Yield.
 All returns are from fees paid by users.

-### What's the difference between pool and lend?
-You lend at a fixed rate.
-When you pool, you provide liquidity for both borrowing and lending.
-The returns to pooling depends on the fees earned by the pool and the path taken by interest rates.

 ### Is it right that you don't have impermanent loss as a Liquidity Provider in Yield?
 If you add liquidity to a pool and remove it only after maturity, you won't have a loss.
 If you remove your liquidity before maturity your profit or loss will depend on the fees earned by the pool and the path taken by the interest rates.

+### As a liquidity provider is the yield for all series the same?
+No, liquidity providers earn fees for trading in that series between Dai and fyDai, so the yield is dependent upon trading volume for each series.

+### How do interest rates and fyDai prices relate to each other?
+They are inversely correlated.
+If the fyDai price for a series increases, the interest rate for that series goes down.

 ### Do I have 50% exposure to fyDai if I provide liquidity to a pool?